SALTR/saltr-unity-sdk/README.md

 * Update any app settings, prices and values for your users.
 * Target you most important users by delivering specific configurations only to them.
 Use segmentation with user filtering based on advances set of standard and custom criteria.
 * Create experiments testing any feature and level modifications against each other.
 Manage intensity and type of user traffic flowing into your experiments partitions.
 * Design levels in real-time.
 Connect team memeber devices and allow them to tweak levels, features and setting simultainously without interfeering with each other.
-Continue balancing your levels in real-time even after game is released, without ned to bother your dev team to deliver next app update.
+Continue balancing your levels in real-time even after game is released, without need to bother your dev team to deliver next app update.
 * Measure your impact on each segment, experiment partition, and be able to take action right-away.
 * No updates needed on App Store, Google Play or etc..
 * Do all this in real-time, and much more...